 Looking at the signals, LinkedIn engineering team takes into account for ranking top comments also help you understand the aim of the platform, thus making you more effective at communicating on LinkedIn.

 Some of the interesting aspects and questions to ask when posting on LinkedIn are related to content quality.
-In fact, as LinkedIn will invest more resources at looking for quality of rather than traditional signals used on social media (likes and shares), it becomes critical to assess whether you are publishing quality content.
+In fact, as LinkedIn will invest more resources at looking for quality of content rather than traditional signals used on social media (likes and shares), it becomes critical to assess whether you are publishing quality content.

 How can that be defined according to what we’ve seen in this article?